cypress-io/cypress/docs/source/guides/cypress-basics/core-concepts.md

 7. Grab the browser URL, ensure it is `/posts/my-first-post`
 8. Select the `<h1>` tag, ensure it contains the text "My First Post"

+{% endnote %}

 This is a relatively simple, straightforward test, but consider how much code has been covered by it, both on the client and the server!

+For the remainder of this guide we'll go through the basics of Cypress that make this example work.
+We'll demystify the rules Cypress follows so you can productively script the browser to act as much like an end user as possible, as well as discuss how to take shortcuts when it's useful.

+- wrapped jquery objects
+- finding by content
+- timeouts
+- clicking on things
+- asserting various things about elements
+- chai integration
+- subjects
+- rules
+- async/serial/promises+
+- aliases
+- retries
+- explicit/implicit subject assertions
+- default/automatic assertions

 # Finding Elements